simonmichael/hledger/doc/FINANCE.md

 **Open Collective bounties**\
 Or the hledger project may offer bounties for specific issues, from our Open Collective fund.
 Feel free to suggest issues which might benefit from this.
-When you complete an OC bounty, submit an expense reimbursement requestto [hledger's open collective](https://opencollective.com/hledger), similar to claiming a [regression bounty](REGRESSIONS.md).
+When you complete an OC bounty, submit an expense reimbursement request to [hledger's open collective](https://opencollective.com/hledger), similar to claiming a [regression bounty](REGRESSIONS.md).

 Our bounty amounts have so far been small, but they help us experiment with process and establish a principle of sustainability.